krasimir/absurdjs.com/pages/css-preprocessing/organic-css/index.md

 	font-size: 20px;

-The framework has dozen of predefined atoms which are at your disposal.
+The library has dozen of predefined atoms which are at your disposal.
 They are actually identical to the [Emmet CSS snipets for Sublime Text 2](http://peters-playground.com/Emmet-Css-Snippets-for-Sublime-Text-2/).
 It's a huge collection and you are actually able to write CSS really fast.
 Here are few of them:

 	fz: 24px -> font-size: 24px
 	d: ib -> display: inline-block